bokulich-lab/q2-moshpit/.github/PULL_REQUEST_TEMPLATE/bug_PR.md

 ---
-name: PR template
+name: Bug PR
-about: Submit a PR
+about: Submit a PR for a bug
 title: 'BUG: '
 labels: bug
 assignees: ''